gumaerc-testorg/1.74-fall-2020/content/pages/food-and-natural-resources/demand-for-food.md

 ### Prospects for Global Agriculture

 *   Nikos Alexandratos and Jelle Bruinsma.
-2012. [_World Agriculture Towards 2030/2050: The 2012 Revision_](https://ageconsearch.umn.edu/record/288998/?ln=en).
+2012. {{% resource_link "f1e47ea2-3a33-4454-b6ce-e52e90af440d" "_World Agriculture Towards 2030/2050: The 2012 Revision_" %}}.
 Food and Agriculture Organization (FAO) of the United Nations.
 ESA Working Paper no. 12–03.

 ### Nutrition and Food Security